caseynlambert/CSCI_1105_IntroToProgramming_Coursework/Final Project/README.md

 ## Contributors
 My two instructors have guided me on my journey to creating this program!
-Rocky Mazorow
+Rocky Mazorow and
-Greg Davis
+Greg Davis.
-If anyone would like to contribute send me an email at caseynlambert@gmail.com I know most of you could easily blow this measly first project out of the water, so DO IT
+If anyone would like to contribute send me an email at caseynlambert@gmail.com.
+I know most of you could easily blow this measly first project out of the water, so DO IT